 Fees for late collection will apply for all sessions.
 If you fail to collect your child on time at the end of their session, you will be charged a late fee.
-For the academic year of 20264-2027 5late collections will be subject to a charge of £5 every 30 minutes or part thereof.
+For the academic year of 2026-2027 late collections will be subject to a charge of £5 every 30 minutes or part thereof.
 Repeated late collections will result in a meeting with the school and may result in your child's place being withdrawn.